 I’m so excited to officially announce my latest project: The Instant Pot Baby and Toddler Food Cookbook: Wholesome Recipes That Cook Up Fast in Any Brand of Electric Pressure Cooker.
 These books walk you through the process of making healthy foods in the electric pressure cooker for your littlest ones.

-This book will be first published in January as two individual cookbooks: The Instant Pot Baby Food Cookbook and The Instant Pot Toddler Food Cookbook.
-However, at a later date, the book will also be released as a single volume, The Instant Pot Baby and Toddler Food Cookbook, which will be printed in full color and will feature a number of color photos of the recipes.
+Update: The black and white single volume books are released and available for purchase: The Instant Pot Baby Food Cookbook and The Instant Pot Toddler Food Cookbook.
+This fall, the book will also be released as a single volume, The Instant Pot Baby and Toddler Food Cookbook, which will be printed in full color and will feature a number of color photos of the recipes.

 When my publisher approached me about doing a baby and toddler food cookbook, my mind went right to my daughter, Jennifer.
 She was expecting, and her new little one would be ready for solid foods right around the time these cookbooks would hit the market.
 It seemed like it was meant to be!